 I Left My Grandfather’s House Closing Line: “It’s like the Paul Nash I saw when I was fourteen.”
 (Whited out – highlight to read.)

-I’m not sure what scholars have to say about Dench, but it would definitely be interesting to read analysis of his works.
+I’m not sure what scholars have to say about Welch, but it would definitely be interesting to read analysis of his works.
 I know I would definitely recommend you check them out.
 Even if they are a bit dated and frozen in time, they provide an excellent glimpse into mid twentieth pre-World War II homosexual coming of age and discovery.
-And that doesn’t even touch on Wench’s fantastically simple and beautifully descriptive writing.
+And that doesn’t even touch on Welch’s fantastically simple and beautifully descriptive writing.

 Additional Quotes from In Youth Is Pleasure and I Left My Grandfather’s House